Lekzzy/payment-gateway-cli/docs/developer-onboarding.md

 ---

 Welcome to the team! 🎉 We're excited to have you contribute to this project.
-If you have any questions, don't hesitate to ask in our community channels or create an issue on GitHub.
+If you have any questions, don't hesitate to ask in our community channels.